lyndon025/playtested/src/content/article/legacy/2023-05-08-an-intriguing-unique-and-replayable-murder-mystery-game--full-review-the-shapeshifting-de.md

-## +Random killer every playthrough
+- Random killer every playthrough

-## +Shapeshifting ability is a literal game changer for interacting with the characters
+- Shapeshifting ability is a literal game changer for interacting with the characters

-## + Each character has their own intertwined backstory, motivations, alibis, and suspicious mannerisms
+-  Each character has their own intertwined backstory, motivations, alibis, and suspicious mannerisms

-## +Interesting story from start to end
+- Interesting story from start to end## Cons

-## Cons

 -Lacking the usual ‘detective’ game elements